Mega Millions

 How to Play

 It’s really easy to play Mega Millions in Texas.
-Choose your six numbers, select how many draws to enter and decide on the Megaplier.
+Choose your six numbers, select how many draws to enter and discover the new automatic Multiplier feature.

 The game is available in 47 jurisdictions across the U.S., but you have to claim prizes in the state where you bought your ticket, so if you’re a Texan who is out of town when you play, you won’t be able to pick up your money back at home.